 You have two choices for crossing over to Apo Island: Arrange a private charter boat — the most expensive option — or wait for a public boat heading over.
 Someone should be on hand in the wooden to advise you of available options, or walk into the Beach Cafe and ask there.

 Chartering a private boat (between 2,000-3,000 pesos depending on the size) means that you can leave right away.
-If you choose to take the "public boat" (300 pesos), you may have to wait for several hours.
+If you choose to take the "public boat" (approx 300 pesos), you may have to wait for several hours.
 Boats do not follow a regular schedule and leave once enough passengers are ready — which typically isn't a problem if the weather is good.

-Alternatives include either teaming up with other travelers to share the cost of chartering a private boat or hitching a ride (also 300 pesos) with one of the regular supply boats from the resorts on Apo Island.
-Prices are fixed at 300 pesos, so no need to negotiate.
+Alternatives include either teaming up with other travelers to share the cost of chartering a private boat or hitching a ride with one of the regular supply boats from the resorts on Apo Island.
+Prices are fixed, so no need to negotiate.

 Note: Boats are clearly labeled with the maximum number of passengers allowed; this limit is usually strictly enforced.
 Plan on a crew of at least three for each boat.